NoorMashal/NoorMashal/README.md

 <strong><code>Code Architect (Software Developer | AI Enjoyer | Problem Solver)</code></strong>
 <br>
 <br>
-<p>Currently pursuing a Computer Science degree, I am honing my skills in AI, Software Engineering, Data Science, and Cybersecurity while working on exciting projects like TrainTrek, a train booking platform.
+<p>Currently pursuing a Computer Science degree, I am honing my skills in AI, Software Engineering, Data Science, and Cybersecurity while working on exciting projects like Metrova, a train booking platform.
 I thrive on solving real-world problems with efficient and scalable code, focusing on both backend logic and user-centric design.

 Every project I build is meticulously crafted—from ideation and planning to development and optimization—ensuring clean, maintainable, and impactful solutions.
 As I continue my journey, I am eager to explore new technologies, refine my expertise, and contribute to the ever-evolving tech landscape.